 Gourami Tank Mates

 Gourami is one of the most popular aquarium fish.
 There are a large number of types of gourami, among which the most common are marble, honey, and pearl.
-Gourami are not small fish; they fill large aquariums well.
-Gourami behaves adequately and do not offend small fish.
+Gourami is not small fish; they fill large aquariums well.
+Gourami behaves adequately and does not offend small fish.
 Much more often, conflicts occur between males in the same group.

-For a long and peaceful coexistence, it is necessary to observe the sex ratio in the schools of gourami.
+It is necessary to observe the sex ratio in the schools of gourami for a long and peaceful coexistence.
 There should be 2-3 females per male.
 If there are not enough, then violent conflicts can occur between males.

-Gourami have poor contact with overly active fish, and they can bite their fins or not allow access to the surface of the water, where the gourami regularly float up to capture a new portion of air.
-Cohabitation of gourami with other fish from a young age makes adults calmer and more balanced.
+Gourami has poor contact with overly active fish, and they can bite their fins or not allow access to the surface of the water, where the gourami regularly float up to capture a new portion of air.
+The cohabitation of gourami with other fish from a young age makes adults calmer and more balanced.

-Overall, there should be no serious difficulties in selecting neighbors for the gourami; a peaceful nature is good for mutual cohabitation.
+Overall, there should be no severe difficulties in selecting neighbors for the gourami; a peaceful nature is good for mutual cohabitation.

 Compatible Fish Species